Cunt Toward Enemy

 “Frigid bitch.”

 Another laugh.
-He recognizes it this time.
 That busted xylophone of teeth, a single lung’s worth of air, and the tongue, bright and pink and intact, struggling not to fall out of the mouth.

 All bravado aside, he doesn’t feel good.
 He just needed to feel like he wasn’t helpless, so he did those things, without emotion, to shut that kid up.
 But now he’s here.
-And the pop culture cutouts surround him like a praetorian guard, and the lotion rests on the bomb, a little hair smeared on the side.
-How long has it been warming in that store, soothing the hands of a teen cashier with dermatitis?
+The pop culture cutouts surround him like a praetorian guard.
+The lotion sits on the bomb, a strand of hair smeared on the side.
+How long was it laying lukewarm and stale, soothing the eczema of a teen cashier?

 He unzips again.
-In trying to keep his crotch hidden from the hundreds of hostages, the tip of his cock brushes the rubber rim of the hole.
+The tip of his cock brushes the rubber rim of the hole.
 He wonders what it feels like inside.
-If it will chop off his dick.
+Chop off his dick.
 Spew acid.
 Roast him like a sausage.

-Is that Rubicon’s style?
+Is that really Rubicon’s style?
 He likes big explosions.
 Or he did.
 His artistic direction has clearly changed.
-After all, he lived through an explosion.
-Got to feel it intimately in his muscles, bones, nerves, for the first time.
+After all, he lived through a blast.
+Felt it intimately in his muscles, bones, nerves.
+How deeply was his mental process transformed?

 “Better pop before my bomb does.”

 “They call it total body disruption.
-What a bomb does to you.
+The thing a bomb does.
 Chunks.
 Gibs.
 Meat cloud.
 I was in awe when I read the term.
 Twelve years old.”

 Lazur closes his eyes, trying to regulate his breathing.